 Choosing from the array of basil varieties to plant might be the most difficult part of growing this herb.
-Basil has minimal growing requirements—full sun (at least six hours a day), warm temperatures (above 50 degrees F) night and day and fertile soil with adequate moisture—but there are more than 40 known varieties to choose from.
-Your local garden center likely offers a few basil varieties as seedlings, but to grow the most unusual basils, you’ll need to start from seed.
+It has minimal growing requirements—full sun (at least six hours a day), warm temperatures (above 50 degrees F) night and day and fertile soil with adequate moisture—but there are more than 40 known varieties (as well as many ways to market it to sell).
+Your local garden center probably offers a few varieties as seedlings, but to grow the most unusual basils, you’ll need to start from seed.

-To help narrow your selection, determine how you will use the basil: to color in the landscape, as an ingredient in food or drinks, as a garnish, or to make a year’s supply of pesto.
-Below is a list of 10 basil varieties and their uses to help you make your decision.
+To help narrow your selection, determine how you will use it: to color in the landscape, as an ingredient in food or drinks, as a garnish, or to make a year’s supply of pesto (or any of our five creative uses).
+Below is a list of 10 varieties and their uses to help you make your decision.

 1. Christmas Basil